Article series

 With the help of the production build, Hilla apps can be prepared for deployment in production in an optimal way.
 Packaging as an executable JAR file or as a Native Image with an integrated Servlet Container creates a very good basis for simplified deployment.

-Part 2 of the article series will cover the creation of suitable and efficient Docker images, which are required if the production-ready Hilla app should be delivered in container environments.
+Part 2 of the article series covers the creation of suitable and efficient Docker images, which are required if the production-ready Hilla app should be delivered in container environments.